 This limits the maximum refresh frame rate per second.
 Set the frame rate higher for smoother video quality.
+The below frame rates apply when the lower resolution, 720P, is selected for a stream:

 If the power line frequency is set to 50Hz, the frame rates are selectable at 1fps, 2fps, 3fps, 5fps, 8fps, 10fps, 15fps, 20fps, and 25fps.
 If the power line frequency is set to 60Hz, the frame rates are selectable at 1fps, 2fps, 3fps, 5fps, 8fps, 10fps, 15fps, 20fps, 25fps, and 30fps.
 You can also select Customize and manually enter a value.
 The frame rate will decrease if you select a higher resolution.